 Flying blind

-When John F. Kennedy Jr.’s plane crashed into the sea in 1999, I asked my brother, a former RAF fighter pilot, what he thought.
+When John F. Kennedy Jr.’s plane crashed into the sea in 1999, I asked my brother, a former RAF pilot, what he thought.
 He had little doubt.
 Kennedy had not yet learned to fly a plane by instruments.
 In the daytime, pilots can be guided by what they can see, but at nighttime, their perceptions are faulty and they can become disoriented.
 That is why they must learn to fly by instruments for flights later in the day and at night.
 My brother himself, who had flown reconnaissance aircraft, Shackleton’s, even a friend’s Spitfire, found it challenging when he had to learn to captain large commercial planes that were highly computerized.
 He had to acquire a new set of skills and fly not just with instruments but with a computer.
 He had to adapt his knowledge and experience to the times.

 Knowing the mission and the destination – what CEOS and leaders need

 A captain has to take responsibility for the mission, the destination and the lives of all those on board.
 CEOs and leaders are in a similar position when it comes to organizations.
 Today we are living in an age of complexity.
 The terrain has changed and we need a new map, adequate knowledge and skills.
-CEOs and leaders can serve their mission, destination and everyone involved much better by acquiring the necessary knowledge to guide organizations beyond the seat of their pants and Excel spreadsheets.
+CEOs and leaders can serve their mission, destination and everyone involved much better by acquiring the necessary thinking processes and knowledge to guide organizations beyond the seat of their pants and Excel spreadsheets.
 This is why we developed the Decalogue methodology for managing organizations as whole systems.

 When the heart informs the mind, there can be an excess of fear.
 But when the mind informs the heart, we become unstoppable,